 Ubiquitous Dub Legitimisers live at Bar Open – 2007.
 Footage by Sarah McDonald

-Dubagenda is a now defunct production arm of Branch Stack Records, owned and operated by Liam O’Connell.
+Dubagenda is a now suspended production arm of Branch Stack Records, owned and operated by Liam O’Connell.
 Co-founder is Daniel Sommariva.
-Main musical genres at Dub Age Nda are Rubadub, Dancehall and Hiphop.
-This project has been decommissioned moving forward as of June 2019.
+Main musical genres at Dub Agenda were Rubadub, Dancehall and Hiphop.
+All collaborations are decommissioned moving forward as of June 2019.
 Dub Agenda has since mutated into Dub Age Nda, continuing as a 3oB production wing.